Worried about pollution when travelling in Asia? The Easy Solution

 We’re getting around 5.5 to 6x less pollution indoors using this 3M filter.

-So I’ll stick with the following advice.
-For stays over 1 month, invest in a real air purifier.
-Try and buy 2nd hand, and then sell before you leave.
+For stays over 1+ months, invest in a real HEPA13 air purifier.
+You can often buy them 2nd hand on facebook marketplace, and then sell-on before you leave.

 PM2.5 Travel Filter